World War I conscription in Australia: Conscription controversy

-First conscription referendum (1916)
+Commonwealth Defence Act 1909

 The Commonwealth Defence Act 1909 established that, from 1 January 1911, all males aged from 12 to 26 years of age would have to undergo compulsory military training for the defence of Australia.
 It did not require them to participate in any war overseas.

+First conscription referendum (1916)

 There was widespread opposition to this so-called "boy conscription", but the major conscription controversy began in 1916, after Prime Minister Billy Hughes had visited the war front.
 On his return to Australia, he declared his view that conscription was needed to supply the Australian forces with a sufficient number of soldiers.

 Opposition to his proposal from within the governing Labor Party led Hughes to propose a plebiscite to decide the issue.
 The campaign surrounding the plebiscite deeply divided the nation, and meetings organised by the pro- and anti-conscription camps were attended by large crowds.
 Hughes' stand led to his expulsion from the Labor Electoral League of New South Wales during the campaign, and Labor's council for the West Sydney electorate, the area which Hughes had represented in state and federal parliaments since 1894, also voted for his expulsion.

-The vote, held on 28 October 1916, asked Australian voters:
+The plebiscite, held on 28 October 1916, asked Australian voters:

 Are you in favour of the Government having, in this grave emergency, the same compulsory powers over citizens in regard to requiring their military service, for the term of this War, outside the Commonwealth, as it now has in regard to military service within the Commonwealth?

 The proposition was narrowly rejected, by a margin of 48.4% for and 51.6% against, reflecting a relatively small margin of 72,476 votes.
 Three states (Western Australia, Tasmania and Victoria) and the Federal Territory voted "Yes" and three (South Australia, New South Wales and Queensland) voted "No".
 Western Australia was by far the most pro-conscription polity, with 69.7% of voters voting "Yes".
 South Australia was the most anti-conscription state, with 57.6% voting "No".